wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-windows-classic-hpcpack-cluster-node-burst.md

 * Configure a separate cloud service for each Azure node template that you plan to create.
 However, you can use the same storage account for multiple node templates.

-* You should generally locate the cloud service and the storage account for the deployment in the same Azure region.
+* We recommend that you locate the cloud service and the storage account for the deployment in the same Azure region.

 ## Step 2: Configure an Azure management certificate

-To add Azure nodes as compute resources, you'll need to have a management certificate on the head node and upload a corresponding certificate to the Azure subscription used for the deployment.
+To add Azure nodes as compute resources, you need a management certificate on the head node and upload a corresponding certificate to the Azure subscription used for the deployment.

 For this scenario, you can choose the **Default HPC Azure Management Certificate** that HPC Pack installs and configures automatically on the head node.
 This certificate is useful for testing purposes and proof-of-concept deployments.
-To use this certificate, simply upload the file C:\Program Files\Microsoft HPC Pack 2012\Bin\hpccert.cer from the head node VM to the subscription.
-You can do this in the [Azure Classic Management Portal](https://manage.windowsazure.cn).
-Click **Settings** > **Management Certificates**.
+To use this certificate, upload the file C:\Program Files\Microsoft HPC Pack 2012\Bin\hpccert.cer from the head node VM to the subscription.
+To upload the certificate in the [Azure Classic Management Portal](https://manage.windowsazure.cn), click **Settings** > **Management Certificates**.

 For additional options to configure the management certificate, see [Scenarios to Configure the Azure Management Certificate for Azure Burst